 In corporate workplaces, door interlocking systems require a controller to record each employee's sign-in time.
 Apart from the type of monitoring systems and detectors, selecting a door interlocking system also involves:

 - Types of doors to be used

 - Type of access for the building

 Wrapping things up, even though seemingly simple in structure, door interlocking systems have become the requirement in almost every place needing to be monitored.
-A door interlock system isn’t something we should take for granted.
+A door interlocking systems isn’t something we should take for granted.
 With eliminating manual intervention and saving money, an interlock system is all one needs for hassle-free security.